lemiskutswa/JavaScript-Overview/README.md

             )

 - ParseInt will only convert to whole numbers while Number() will convert a value into an interger or floating point number

+- onkeydown can be used instead of onclick.
+- clicks and keydowns are known as events: onclick and onkeydow are event listeners.